 - IBU: Beers are listed by their IBU, from lowest to highest.

 - Date: Beers are listed by the date that I tried them.

 - Venue: Beers are listed by the McMenamins venue in which I tried them.

 My McMenamins beer listing also has plenty of links to related useful information, all of which open in a new tab / window:

-- Click on the beer photo to see a larger version of the photo in one of my McMenamins albums (except for the six “borrowed” photos).
+- Click on the beer photo to see a larger version of the photo in one of my McMenamins albums (except for the five “borrowed” photos).